aSimpleUsername/3D-First-person-project/README.md

 camera starts facing the sky, if you only see blank screen try moving the mouse.

-Made with C and OpenGL by Connor Nicholson 2020
+Made with C and OpenGL in Code::Blocks by Connor Nicholson 2020